-When it appears that two or more signatory states Supporting States have included or will include the same receipts from a sale in their respective sales receipts factor numerators, at the written request of the company, said business, these states will in good faith confer with one another in good faith to determine which state should be assigned-said_the receipts.- Such conference shall will identify what law, regulation or written guideline, if any, has been adopted in the state of destination state with respect to the issue. -The state of destination shall be that location at state is the state in which the purchaser or its designee actually receives the property, regardless of f.o.b. point or other conditions of sale.
+When it appears that two or more Supporting States have included or will include the same receipts from a sale in their respective receipts factor numerators, at the written request of the business, these states will confer with one another in good faith to determine which state should be assigned- the receipts.
+Such conference will identify what law, regulation or written guideline, if any, has been adopted in the destination state with respect to the issue.
+The destination state is the state in which the purchaser or its designee actually receives the property, regardless of f.o.b. point or other conditions of sale.

-In determining which state is to receive the assignment of the receipts at issue, preference shall be is given to any clearly applicable law, regulation or written guideline that has been adopted in state of by the destination-state.
-However, except in the case of the definition of what constitutes "tangible personal property", this state," a Supporting State is not required by this Statement to follow any other state's (including the destination state's) law, regulation or written guideline should this state determine if it determines that to do so (i) would conflict with its own laws, regulations, or written guidelines and (ii) would not clearly reflect the income-producing activity of the companybusiness within this state. its borders.
+In determining which state is to receive the assignment of the receipts at issue, preference is given to any clearly applicable law, regulation or written guideline that has been adopted by the destination state.
+However, except in the case of the definition of what constitutes "tangible personal property," a Supporting State is not required by this Statement to follow any other state's (including the destination state's) law, regulation or written guideline if it determines that to do so (i) would conflict with its own laws, regulations, or written guidelines and (ii) would not clearly reflect the income-producing activity of the business within its borders.

-Notwithstanding any provision set forth in this Statement to the contrary, as between this state and any other signatory state, this state agrees to apply the each Supporting State will apply the destination state's definition of "tangible personal property" that exists in the state of destination to determine the application of P.L.
-86-272 and issues of as it relates to the origin state's throwback rule, if any.
-Should the state of destination not have any applicable state lacks a definition of such term so that it could be reasonably determined that would enable a determination of whether the property at issue constitutes sale in question is a sale of "tangible personal property", "then each signatory state may treat such property the sale in any manner that would clearly reflect the income-producing activity of the company business within said state. its borders.
+Notwithstanding any provision set forth in this Statement to the contrary, each Supporting State will apply the destination state's definition of "tangible personal property" to determine the application of P.L.
+86-272 as it relates to the origin state's throwback rule, if any.
+If the destination state lacks a definition that would enable a determination of whether the sale in question is a sale of "tangible personal property," then each state may treat the sale in any manner that would clearly reflect the income-producing activity of the business within its borders.